MuSR: Testing the Limits of Chain-of-thought with Multistep Soft Reasoning: Experiments

 We first focus on the ability of large language models to solve this dataset zero-shot, given only the prompt.
 We constructed the dataset with this scenario in mind, but also evaluate a 1-shot prompt in Table~\ref{tab:prompting_variants}.

 Table~\ref{tab:main} shows results over our LLMs with the CoT+ prompt as well as human performance.
 Llama 2 and Vicuna-based language models are able to get above chance for each domain but only slightly.
 Although these models are often compared to GPT variants, they are unable to surpass GPT-3.5 on two out of the three domains, with Team Allocation being the only one where the Vicuna models outperform slightly.
 GPT-4 performs the best out of all the models we tested, but still underperforms compared to humans.
 Although GPT-4 was instrumental in creating this dataset, it does not have the reasoning capabilities to solve it end-to-end.
+A small qualitative analysis of some of the error classes exhibited by the GPT-3.5-turbo and GPT-4 are discussed in Appendix~\ref{sec:qual_analysis}.

 \paragraph{Results on Prompt Variants}